jina-ai/agentchain/README.md

 The `MultiModalAgents` group is responsible for handling input and output from various modalities, such as text, image, audio, or video (coming soon).
 The agents in this group can process and understand different modalities.
 Some examples of agents in this group include `OpenAI Whisper`, `Blip2`, `Coqui`, and `StableDiffusion`.

 ### ImageAgents
 The `ImageAgents` group is responsible for processing and manipulating images, such as enhancing image quality, object detection, or image recognition.
-The agents in this group can perform complex operations on them.
+The agents in this group can perform complex operations on images.
 Some examples of agents in this group include `Upscaler`, `ControlNet` and `YOLO`.

 ### DBAgents
 The `DBAgents` group is responsible for adding and fetching data from your database, such as getting metrics or aggregations from your database.
-The agents in this group will interact with databases and enrich other agents with your database information.
+The agents in this group interact with databases and enrich other agents with your database information.
 Some examples of agents in this group include `SQL`, `MongoDB`, `ElasticSearch`, `Qrant` and `Notion`.

 # Examples